day — Extract day-of-month numbers from datetime values in MATLAB and RunMat.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how day works, line by line, in Rust.
+Read exactly how day is executed, line by line, in Rust.

 About RunMat